Temple of Janus (Autun): Archaeology of the temple and its surroundings

 In 1871, Jacques Gabriel Bulliot undertook excavations to the North-West of Autun and around the temple which provided the basis for a detailed map drawn by Jean Roidot-Déléage.
 Jean Roidot-Déléage also devoted eight plates of surveys and drawings to the Temple of Janus, which were not published or commented on until 1963.
 The presumably Neolithic structures were revealed in 1886.
 Until the 1970s, no excavations were carried out in the area of the Temple of Janus.

-Aerial surveys lead by René Goguey in 1976 resulted in the discovery of the Haut-du-Verger theater, allowing the collection of sparse information obtained on the district, which has since been seen as a vast peri-urban sanctuary having "the function of uniting different cults of the city".
+Aerial surveys led by René Goguey in 1976 resulted in the discovery of the Haut-du-Verger theater, allowing the collection of sparse information obtained on the district, which has since been seen as a vast peri-urban sanctuary having "the function of uniting different cults of the city".
 In the years that followed, public authorities proceeded to acquire the lands in question, finally allowing excavations to take place.
 Aerial surveys continued until the 2000s when, in 2009, a magnetic survey finally completed the obtained data.
 A vast archaeological dig and study site was put in place in 2012.
 It is expected to complete in 2016 and put forth a global vision of the la Genetoye district, both geographically and historically.